OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:14

-Say to the owner of the house he enters, ‘The Teacher asks: Where is my guest room, where I may eat the Passover with my disciples?’
+Say to the owner of the house he enters, ‘The Teacher asks: Where is my guest room, where I may share the Passover meal with my disciples?’

 ## Mark 14:15